 Expected Outcome: This topic aims at supporting activities that are enabling or contributing to one or several expected impacts of destination 3 “Tackling diseases and reducing disease burden”.
 To that end, proposals under this topic should aim for delivering results that are directed, tailored towards and contributing to the following expected outcomes:

-All players along the health care value chain have access to evidence-based treatment and management strategies for post-viral and post-bacterial diseases and improve patient recovery and quality of life across diverse populations.
+All players along the health care value chain have access to evidence-based treatment and management strategies for post-infection conditions and improve patient recovery and quality of life across diverse populations.

 Public health authorities and healthcare practitioners have access to effective prevention, diagnostic and treatment tools, ensuring better allocation of healthcare resources.